mzienert/nmb/README.md

 ```
 ## Frontend Deployment

 The frontend application is hosted in AWS S3.
-The deployment is handled by the AWS Amplify library.
+The deployment is handled by the <a href="https://docs.amplify.aws/start/q/integration/js" target="_blank">AWS Amplify</a> library using the JavaScript integration.

 You will need the AWS SDK as well as the AWS Amplify library installed on your local machine and to configure a profile using IAM credentials in order to deploy to S3.
 ```